 The cold is a viral infectious disease of the upper respiratory tract that can be caused by more than 200 viruses, with rhinoviruses being the most common ones.
 The nose is affected the most often, but there can be other affected areas, such as the throat (pharyngitis), the eyes (conjunctivitis), and the sinuses (sinusitis).
 The cold usually resolves in 7-10 days with few exceptions that can last up to 3 weeks.

 Influenza is an infectious disease caused by the influenza viruses, which are RNA viruses of the family Orthomyxoviridae.
 It is contagious, just like the common cold, but its symptoms are usually more severe.
 Nonetheless, uninformed individuals can mistake the flu with a severe cold.
 Influenza’s symptoms usually disappear within a week except for the cough and the feeling of tiredness which can last for weeks.

-The first difference between these two diseases is the fact that the flu has a very sudden start compared to a cold.
-The symptoms usually appear 1 or 2 days after infection and include high fever – 38-40°C (100-104°F) -, extreme exhaustion, muscle aches and pains, prominent headaches and dry cough.
-The symptoms of a cold appear gradually and aggravate over a period of 1 o 3 days.
+The first difference between these two diseases is that the flu has a sudden start compared to a cold.
+The symptoms usually appear 1 or 2 days after infection and include high fever – 38-40°C (100-104°F) , extreme exhaustion, muscle aches and pains, prominent headaches, and dry cough.
+The symptoms of a cold appear gradually and aggravate over a period of 1 to 3 days.
 The first signs of a cold are usually a scratchy feeling in the throat, tiredness and/or sneezing.